Defeated Sanity

-Defeated Sanity is a German technical death metal band from Dachsbach, Bavaria that was conceived in 1993 by guitarist Wolfgang Teske and his son, drummer Lille Gruber.
+Defeated Sanity is a German technical death metal band from Dachsbach, Bavaria that guitarist Wolfgang Teske and his son, drummer Lille Gruber, formed in 1993.
 The group's lineup currently consists of Gruber (drums), Jacob Schmidt (bass guitar), Josh Welshman (vocals), and Vaughn Stoffey (guitar).
-The band is known for their very brutal, abrasive and intricate style of death metal, while at the same time maintaining almost jazz fusion style influences.
-Defeated Sanity's genre has also sometimes been categorized as progressive death metal.
+The band is known for their brutal, abrasive and intricate style of death metal, while maintaining almost jazz fusion-style influences.
+Defeated Sanity's genre has been categorized as progressive death metal.

-To date the band has released seven studio albums: Prelude to the Tragedy (Grindethic Records, 2004), Psalms of the Moribund (Grindethic, 2007), Chapters of Repugnance (Willowtip Records, 2010), Passages into Deformity (Willowtip, 2013), Disposal of the Dead / Dharmata (Willowtip, 2016), The Sanguinary Impetus (Willowtip, 2020), and Chronicles of Lunacy (Seasons of Mist, 2024).
-The group also released numerous promos, demos, and splits.
-Influenced by bands such as Cannibal Corpse and Suffocation, their music style is mostly inspired by American extreme metal.
+To date, the band has released seven studio albums: Prelude to the Tragedy (Grindethic Records, 2004), Psalms of the Moribund (Grindethic, 2007), Chapters of Repugnance (Willowtip Records, 2010), Passages into Deformity (Willowtip, 2013), Disposal of the Dead / Dharmata (Willowtip, 2016), The Sanguinary Impetus (Willowtip, 2020), and Chronicles of Lunacy (Season of Mist, 2024).
+The group released numerous promos, demos, and splits.
+Influenced by bands such as Cannibal Corpse and Suffocation, their music is inspired by American extreme metal.

 History

-Defeated Sanity was founded in Dachsbach, Germany in 1993 by guitarist Wolfgang Teske and his son, drummer Lille Gruber.
-Initially the project was deemed as a side project, which Gruber described as "[just] my dad and I jamming."
-Teske had previously performed as a jazz rock drummer in the 1970s with bands including Aera.
+Guitarist Wolfgang Teske and his son, drummer Lille Gruber, founded Defeated Sanity in Dachsbach, Germany, in 1993.
+Initially, it was a side project that Gruber described as "[just] my dad and I jamming."
+Teske had performed as a jazz rock drummer in the 1970s with bands including Aera.
 In 1996, bassist Jonas Gruber and vocalist Robert Colnik joined the band as session musicians.
 This line-up recorded the first two demos, Devoured by the Black in the same year, followed by Withdrawn from Beauty in 1998.
-After undergoing a line-up change, Defeated Sanity eventually recruited guitarist Christian Münzner and bassist Tino Köhler.
+After a line-up change, Defeated Sanity recruited guitarist Christian Münzner and bassist Tino Köhler.
 Colnik departed the band shortly after recording a demo in 2000.
-He was replaced by Markus Keller, who re-recorded a track from the demo; the track was included on the split with Poppy Seed Grinder, released through the Czech label Grodhaisn in 2001.
-Later that year, Münzner left the band to join Necrophagist.
+He was replaced with Markus Keller, who re-recorded a track from the demo; the track was included on the split with Poppy Seed Grinder, released through the Czech label Grodhaisn in 2001.
+Later that year, Münzner left to join Necrophagist.
 Defeated Sanity released a 7-inch split EP with Brazilian death metal band Imperious Malevolence through Merciless Records in 2003.